-Trustwell Law is accepting cases from people who have an addiction to JUUL e-cigarettes.
+Trustwell Law is accepting cases from people who have used JUUL e-cigarettes and are now addicted to nicotine.
 JUUL, as of early 2020 the largest manufacturer of e-cigarettes, made false claims about the safety of their products in their early advertising, and many took up vaping and are now addicted to nicotine as a result of using JUUL.
+While physical injuries such as a result of using JUUL.
 While physical injuries such as lung failure have dominated the news, addiction is a serious injury, too.
 People who have become addicted to nicotine having used JUUL products may be entitled to compensation.

 If you or a loved one are addicted to JUUL e-cigarettes and want to file a lawsuit, contact us for a free consultation.
 Our attorneys have years of experience and a reputation for personalized, compassionate partnering with our clients.
 We also have access to the expertise, resources, and manpower to fully investigate your circumstances and get you the justice you deserve.